-Any business with an ardent desire to thrive needs to keep up with their competitors.
+Any business with an ardent desire to thrive needs to keep up with its competitors.
 Updating the plans and strategies helps to analyze the competition and implement new changes that will make the brand stand apart.

 The same is true for updates on technology and supplies.
 No one wants to use products or rely on services that use technologies that are outdated – No matter how good the product!